Martin Middlebrook: Career

 Middlebrook wrote his first book The First Day on the Somme (1971) following a visit to the First World War battlefields of France and Belgium in 1967.
 The book is a detailed study of the single worst day for the British Army.
 Middlebrook gave the same single-day treatment to 21 March 1918, the opening of the German spring offensive, in The Kaiser's Battle.
 Middlebrook's Second World War books concentrate on the air war.
 A number of them again deal with a single day of action (The Nuremberg Raid, The Schweinfurt–Regensburg Mission and The Peenemünde Raid) while others cover longer air battles (The Battle of Hamburg and The Berlin Raids).
-Middlebrook has also written two books on the Falklands War, one from the British and Falkland Islanders' perspective and one from the Argentinian perspective.
+Middlebrook also wrote two books on the Falklands War, one from the British and Falkland Islanders' perspective and one from the Argentinian perspective.

+Death

+Middlebrook died in Cheltenham on 19 January 2024, at the age of 91.

 Honours

-Middlebrook is a Fellow of the Royal Historical Society (FRHistS).
+Middlebrook was a Fellow of the Royal Historical Society (FRHistS).
 He was appointed Knight of the Order of the Belgian Crown in 2004.